 Specifies how the query should be performed.
 The options are:

-Pores with more than one of the given labels are returned.
+Labels that are present on more than one of the given locations.

 asmask (bool) – If